 For a 45-degree angle, place the shoulder against the material.
 Use a pencil to draw a line along the blade and back to the shoulder.

-4. Draw a parallel line to material edge (scribing)
+4. Draw a parallel line to the material edge (scribing)

 Extend the blade to the desired length past the anvil.
 Place the anvil against the material edge.
 Using a pencil at the end of the blade, slide the combination square along the material edge.